Innovative Partnership Aims to Future Proof Artificial Turf Pitch Maintenance

 A New Knowledge Transfer Partnership

-To address these uncertainties, Technical Surfaces has launched a new Knowledge Transfer Partnership (KTP) with academic experts from the Sport Surfaces Research Group within the Sports Technology Institute.
+In May 2024, to address these uncertainties, Technical Surfaces launched a new Knowledge Transfer Partnership (KTP) with academic experts from the Sport Surfaces Research Group within the Sports Technology Institute at Loughborough University.

 KTPs are collaborative innovation programmes part-funded by Innovate UK.
 They unite industry and academia to solve strategic technical challenges through structured research.